Eimis/gabija/README.md

   back to online mode again (don't forget to start Django's server with `./manage.py runserver` if you turned it offpreviously) and everyhing will be synced with database.

+Some technical notes:

+* Backend is implemented as a RESTful API with Django rest framework, serializers and etc.
+* Frontend is implemented as a fully functional Angular-based Single page application with pluggable components approach (with such approach, every component has a `*.model.js`, `*.component.js`, `*.template.html`, `*.style.css` file), so that means that one can pull any component (in this case:
+  `<shopping-list></shopping-list>` component) from anywhere and place it anywhere and everything should work automatically.